All Products

 Note

-If you want to modify the information about a cross-database scheduled job, you must add the name of the database in which you want to run the scheduled job when you modify the function.
-For example, if you want to change the execution interval from every minute in the preceding example to every two minutes, execute the following statement:
+To modify a cross-database task, you must specify the corresponding database name when you modify the function.
+For example, to change the execution interval from every minute to every two minutes, use the following code:

 BEGIN